use-ink/ink-docs/docs/basics/verification/contract-verification.md

   "image": "paritytech/contracts-verifiable:4.0.0-alpha",
 ```

-After that you are ready to deploy your contract on production chain.
+You are now ready to deploy your contract to a production chain.

 :::note
 The image is `amd64` based.
 Therefore, the build times can be significantly slower
 on Apple Silicon machines.
 To overcome the issue enable _Rosetta for x86/amd64 emulation_
-in _Settings_ -> _Features in development_ tab in Docker Desktop App.
+in _Settings_ → _Features in development_ tab in Docker Desktop App.
 :::

 ## Verifying contract